 However, there’s no John Wayne in this picture nor western panoramas.
-Nevertheless, it sticks with you and delivers a considerable drama chock full of immense potentials in such a short span of time.
+Still, it sticks with you and delivers a considerable drama chock full of immense potential in such a short span of time.

-The story takes place in, of all places, a Christian mission situated in China near the Mongolia border.
+The story takes place in a Christian mission situated in China near the Mongolia border.
 The year is 1935.
 Though the territory has some protection, there is still a world of feudal violence brooding around this stronghold of Christian virtue.

-The religious subtext alone has enough thematic intrigue to keep the story continuously intriguing.
-On top of this, you stack the rather unusual circumstances (both then and now) of having an entire cast stacked with top tier women performers.
+The religious subtext alone has enough thematic intrigue to keep the story continuously compelling.
+On top of this, you have the rather unusual circumstances (both then and now) of having an entire cast packed with top-tier female performers.

 What sets the picture apart is how it becomes a kind of battleground for morality as people of different breeds chafe against each other, further exacerbated by the harrowing backdrop all around them.